timescale/docs/timescaledb/getting-started/access-timescaledb/access-timescaledb-terminal.md

 1. Double-check the information that you used to create your Docker container.
     If you followed the [Docker installation steps in this tutorial][launch-docker], the container name is `timescaledb`.
-Otherwise, the container name is the value you provided for the `-name` flag:
+Otherwise, the container name is the value you provided for the `--name` flag:
     ```
     --name <CONTAINER_NAME>
     ```